strisys/typescript-commandline-template/ReadMe.md

   ]);
 ```

-The next piece of code is where we see the first example of a [chain](https://js.langchain.com/docs/modules/chains/) in LangChain.
-The abstraction represents a sequence of calls whether to an LLM, a tool, or a data preprocessing step.
-Below we will pipe together the call to the LLM (ChatGPT) and the data processing abstraction for the response which in this case simple converts the response to a string.
+The next piece of code is where we see the first example of a [chain](https://js.langchain.com/docs/modules/chains/).
+The [chain](https://js.langchain.com/docs/modules/chains/) evidently is a core concept as its used in the name of the framework.
+The abstraction represents a *sequence of calls* whether to an LLM, a tool, or a data processing step.
+Below we will "pipe" together the call to the LLM (ChatGPT) by passing the client having the result then passed to a data processing abstraction which, in this case, converts the response object to a simple string.
+Recall the pipe concept is often used in a hand-off model where the result of one operation in handed (piped) to the next.

 ```
   const chain = prompt.pipe(getClient()).pipe(new StringOutputParser());